 Have you, or a biker you know, been a motorcycle accident victim?

-Gathering evidence and seeking legal consultation after such accidents should be of foremost priority.
+Gathering evidence and seeking legal consultation after such accidents should be prioritized.

-When filing a motorcycle crash claim in Houston, Texas, it is important to understand the various aspects of such a claim and to have a capable motorcycle accident attorney by your side.
+When filing a Houston motorcycle accident claim in Texas, it is important to understand the various aspects of such a claim and to have a capable Houston motorcycle accident lawyer by your side.
+Call our experienced Houston Motorcycle Accident Lawyer today for a free case review.

 Let's explore this area further.

-As with all other types of accidents, those involving motorcycles result in various types of injuries (even life-threatening ones).
+As with all other types of accidents, motorcycles result in various injuries (even life-threatening ones).
 A traumatic brain injury is almost always part of this list.
-Usually, these damages manifest themselves as medical care costs, financial losses, and quality of life losses.
+Usually, these damages manifest as medical care costs, financial losses, and quality of life losses.

-Any experienced motorcycle accident legal and personal injury lawyer team in Houston, Texas would be able to help victims of such incidents, and even help with claiming punitive damages in severe cases.
+Any experienced Houston motorcycle accident lawyer in Texas would be able to help victims of such incidents, and even help with claiming punitive damages in severe cases.
+Call our experienced Houston Motorcycle Accident Lawyer today for a free case review.

 Here's a generalized overview of some common motorcycle accident injuries:

 Most motorcycle accidents cause the rider to be thrown off from the ride.
 In such a scenario, the rider’s head is the most vulnerable part.
 Head injuries are fairly common in incidents where the motorcyclist is not wearing a helmet at the time of the crash.
-A severe injury in the head can cause serious brain trauma, or disabilities (temporary or permanent); head injuries are the leading cause of motorcycle accident fatalities.
+A severe injury to the head can cause serious brain trauma or disabilities (temporary or permanent); head injuries are the leading cause of motorcycle accident fatalities.
 If a motorcyclist was not wearing a helmet when the accident happened, the insurance company may use this as an excuse to reject the claim.
 However, a good motorcycle injury attorney may still be able to help you see your claim through.
+Call our experienced Houston Motorcycle Accident Lawyer today for a free case review.

 A serious motorcycle wreck can also result in spinal cord injuries.
-These injuries occur when the impact of the accident is borne on the back of the rider.
+These injuries occur when the rider suffers a back injury.
 Damage to the spinal cord can cause serious medical issues, including partial or complete paralysis.

 Accidents involving motorcycles and other motor vehicles can be caused by the negligence of the vehicle driver, the motorcyclist, or both.